 A popular alternative to soda is flavored sparkling water.
 This drink is seen by many as being a healthy choice for people who want a carbonated beverage to replace soda.
-Although some brands may contain less sugar than leading soda brands, flavored sparkling water is not much better for your teeth.
+Although some brands may contain less sugar than leading soda brands, flavored sparkling water is not much better for your teeth than soda.
 A group of researchers at the University of Birmingham tested flavored sparkling water to determine whether or not it could cause tooth erosion.
-They first tested the acidity by finding the pH, which was right around 3.
-On the pH scale, lower numbers indicate a higher acidity.
+They tested the acidity by finding the pH, which was right around 3.
+On the pH scale, lower numbers indicate higher acidity.
 Enamel is known to start eroding at a pH of 5.5, meaning that anything with a lower pH will damage enamel.

 The sugar in flavored sparkling water contributes to its acidity.
 When you drink sugar, the sugar reacts with the bacteria on your teeth and turns into acid.
 The acid eats away at your enamel until your teeth become sensitive, and you may even need to have them replaced in severe situations.
 This isn’t just true for flavored sparkling water; it’s true for soda, sugary coffee drinks, lemonade, fruit juice, and alcoholic drinks.